canalplus/rx-player/doc/api/Player_Errors.md

     make sense here.

-  - `decipherable` (`Boolean|undefined`): If `true` the Representation can be deciphered (in the eventuality it had DRM-related protection).
+  - `decipherable` (`Boolean|undefined`): If `true` the Representation can be deciphered (if it had DRM-related protection).

 - `signInterpreted` (`Boolean|undefined`): If set to `true`, this track is known to contain an interpretation in sign language.
 If set to `false`, the track is known to not